Photograph of HMS Tiree after WWII

-Black & white photograph of HMS Tiree at sea during WWII.
+Black & white photograph of HMS Tiree at Sheerness Dockyard in 1949.
 The ships bell and ensigns are on display at Tiree High School.

 Photograph of the cutter and crew from HMS Tiree, 1949